Haywood County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can still get your car back, but you'll need someone else with a valid license to retrieve it.
+If your license is suspended due to the DUI arrest, you cannot legally drive the vehicle yourself.
+However, you can still have someone else retrieve it for you.

 • They need: